-In my home studio I have a nice arsenal of microphones (the Michael Joly modified Octava mk.012 stereo pair is among my favorite) that I run through ART Pro, and MOTU pre-amps.
-I have self-built portable baffles/GOBOs for isolating recordings, as we do in most commercial studios!
+I operate out of my home studio, complete with live room, vocal booth, and dedicated control room.
+I utilize a nice and simply arsenal of microphones (the Michael Joly modified Octava mk.012 stereo pair is among my favorite) that I run through ART Pro, and MOTU pre-amps.
+I have self-built portable baffles/GOBOs for further isolating recordings, as we do in most commercial studios!
 Arguably the best part is that my rig is completely portable, so I also offer on-location recordings if you prefer that I bring my studio to your's, or if you are looking to have a live show recorded!

 Project Options include -